-If you have a dental emergency, and are over 50 miles from home, you should consider calling your PCD who may be more familiar with your dental needs.
-However, you can get treatment from any dentist including one that is an out-of-network provider.
-Your cost share for treatment of a dental emergency is the same whether care is provided by a network provider or an out-of-network provider.
-If you need help in finding a dentist, call us.
+If you have a dental emergency, you should consider using your dental provider who may be more familiar with your dental needs.
+However, you can get treatment from any dentist.
+If you need help in finding one, just call us.